cvk1988/CLCuD_pop_pipe/README.md

     - PROFILE: the path to the file that inlcudes the sample names as they relate to the filenames.
 An example profile in located in the home directory.
     - [TOOLS]: any paths to tools that were not installed via Anaconda.
     - [USER_INFO]: information for the HPC scheduler.
-2. Edit the run_spades.sh lines 13 and 14 that set the file suffixes.
-The file can be found in CWD/scripts.
+2. Edit the `run_spades.sh` lines 13 and 14 that set the file suffixes.
+The file can be found in `CWD/scripts`.

     `F1="${SMPLE}_R1.fastq"`

     `R1="${SMPLE}_R2.fastq"`

-3. OPTIONAL but suggested: edit the run_covgraph_for.sh lines 44-61 to remove portions of the sample name which may be uninformative and cause difficulties in reading coverage graph titles in the output files.
-The file can be found in CWD/scripts.
+3. OPTIONAL but ***suggested***: edit the `run_covgraph_for.sh` lines 44-61 to remove portions of the sample name which may be uninformative and cause difficulties in reading coverage graph titles in the output files.
+The file can be found in `CWD/scripts`.
-4. OPTIONAL: edit the run_blastn.sh file on line 32 to change blast options.
+4. OPTIONAL: edit the `run_blastn.sh` file on line 32 to change blast options.
-5. OPTIONAL: edit the run_collect. file on lines 25 and 42 to change filtering criteria for output files from Step 3.
-The file can be found in CWD/scripts.
+5. OPTIONAL: edit the `run_collect_contigs_accessions.sh` file on lines 25 and 42 to change filtering criteria for output files from Step 3.
+The file can be found in `CWD/scripts`.
+The file can be found in `CWD/scripts`.
-6. OPTIONAL:
+6. OPTIONAL: edit the `run_cdhit.sh` file on line 20 to change percent similarity of blast hits for clustering.
+The file can be found in `CWD/scripts`.